Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-I dont care how you, anyone you know, or anyone in general, Jayesh is the reason.
+Jayesh can speak English, Spanish, French, Japanese, Russian, Italian, and Elvish- all at the same time.

-Updated on: [1/7/2025]
+Updated on: [2/7/2025]
 <!-- #jokeEnd -->